zie1ony/rs-poker/README.md

 *Arena is currently a beta feature.
 There are no planned breaking changes, but additions are expected.*

-Arena is a feature that allows creating agents that play a simulated Texas Holdem poker game; these autonomous agent vs agent games are great for determining strength of automated strategies.
-Additionally agent vs agent arenas are a good way of playing lots of GTO poker quickly.
+Arena is a feature that allows the creating of agents that play a simulated Texas Holdem poker game.
+These autonomous agent vs agent games are ideal for determining the strength of automated strategies.
+Additionally, agent vs agent arenas are a good way of quickly playing lots of GTO poker.

-* Holdem simulation struct for overall status of the simulation
+* Holdem simulation struct for the overall status of the simulation
 * Game state for the state of the current game
-* Agent trait that can be implemented to create your own poker agent.
+* Agent trait that you can implement to create your more potent poker agent.
 * A few example Agents.
+* Historians who can watch every action in a simulation as it happens

 ## Testing

-The code is pretty well tested and benchmarked.
-If you find something that looks like a bug please submit a pr with test code.
+The code is well-tested and benchmarked.
+If you find something that looks like a bug, please submit a PR with an updated test code.

-5 Card + Hand iteration has been used in conjunction with fuzzing to validate the seven card hand evaluation.
+5 Card + Hand iteration is used with fuzzing to validate the seven-card hand evaluation.

+Fuzzing is used to validate game simulation via replay generation.